The Different Types of Medical Marijuana

 The Pure Cannabis Sativa

-You’ll hardly see pure Cannabis sativa on the shelves of your local dispensary.
+You’ll hardly see pure Cannabis sativa strains on the shelves of your local dispensary.
 For one thing, pure Cannabis sativa could prove difficult to cultivate.
 The plant does not do well in cold conditions.
 They are primarily cultivated in equatorial regions like Mexico, Colombia, and some part of Southeast Asia.
 Users of this variety commonly experience paranoia and palpitations.
 These could turn out very bad if the individual already has a history of heart diseases.
 Thus, most people stay away from this variety.

 Although the availability is limited, pure Cannabis sativa is reported to work well for people suffering from chronic fatigue syndrome or severe depression.
 The uplifting effects of this variety are well documented.
 If large quantities of pure sativa are consumed, the individual may exhibit signs similar to those exhibited by people who drink excess caffeine.
 As mentioned earlier, the side effects of pure C. sativa makes it less desirable for medicinal applications.
 Its seeds are, however, still very useful for breeders.
 They are genetically stable, enabling breeders to create custom C. sativa hybrids.